 Dopamine D2 receptor reduction seems to decrease the capability of learning from errors.
 The sensitivity to negative action consequences is diminished.
 This may explain an increased risk for developing addictive behaviors in certain individuals.
 Addictive behavior can be seen as risk taking behavior.
 Individuals with A1-allele of the D2 dopamine receptor gene polymorphism are at risk.
 These carriers have a reduced dopamine D2 density in their posterior medial frontal cortex.
 They learn to avoid actions with negative consequences less efficiently.
-Many studies have found relations between a reduced dopamine D2 receptor density and addiction, obesity, or compulsive gambling.
+Many studies have found relations between a reduced dopamine D2 receptor density and addiction, obesity, or compulsive gambling with I casino games.

 Normally we learn from our mistakes.
 Positive outcome is a reinforcer and negative outcome should lead to avoidance of the erroneous behavior.